vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

     alt: "Three proffessionals collaboration on single sheet of paper"
 ---

 In this post, we'll walk through setting up Tiptap's collaboration feature with Rails Action Cable and ReactJs.
 Tiptap is a powerful headless editor built on ProseMirror, and when combined with Y.js, it allows for real-time collaborative editing.
-We'll use Mantine component libaray, but it's not mandatory for this setup.
+We'll use Mantine component library, but it's not mandatory for this setup.

 If you prefer to dive directly into the code, check out the example on [Github](https://github.com/vikas-0/collab_demo)